kechiao/SmallSelfSteeringSuperCar/README.md

 If you would like to view the details behind this project, feel free to click on the "Details" section in the table of contents.
 There you will find a concise breakdown of how the car manages to drive itself and how amazing it actually is.

+Some of the GitHub markdown functions/formatting may be off.
+This is due to the conversion to PDF for offline view.

 ## Table of Contents

 - [Installation](#installation)